Time-MoE: Billion-Scale Time Series Foundation Models with Mixture of Experts: Related Work

 \section{Related Work}

-\textbf{Time Series Forecasting.} Deep learning models have become powerful tools for time series forecasting over the past decade, which can be broadly categorized into two types: (1) \emph{univariate models}, such as DeepState~\citep{rangapuram2018deep}, DeepAR~\citep{salinas2020deepar}, and N-BEATS~\citep{oreshkinn}, which focus on modeling individual time series, and (2) \emph{multivariate models}, which include both transformer-based approaches~\citep{wen2023transformers,zhou2021informer,patchtstnietime,liuitransformer,wang2024card,chen2024multi} and non-transformer models~\citep{sen2019think,jin2022multivariate,wangtimemixer,hu2024attractor,qi2024pdetime}, designed to handle multiple time series simultaneously.
-While these models achieve competitive in-domain performance, many are task-specific and fall short in generalizability when applied to cross-domain data in few-shot or zero-shot scenarios.
+\textbf{Time Series Forecasting.} Deep learning models have become powerful tools for time series forecasting over the past decade, which can be broadly categorized into two types: (1) \emph{univariate models}, such as DeepState~\citep{rangapuram2018deep}, DeepAR~\citep{salinas2020deepar}, and N-BEATS~\citep{oreshkinn}, which focus on modeling individual time series, and (2) \emph{multivariate models}, which include both transformer-based approaches~\citep{wen2023transformers,zhou2021informer,patchtstnietime,liuitransformer,wang2024card,chen2024multi,wang2022end} and non-transformer models~\citep{sen2019think,jin2022multivariate,wangtimemixer,hu2024attractor,qi2024pdetime,wang2024neuralreconciler}, designed to handle multiple time series simultaneously.
+While these models achieve competitive in-domain performance~\citep{wang2024timemixer++}, many are task-specific and fall short in generalizability when applied to cross-domain data in few-shot or zero-shot scenarios.

-\textbf{Large Time Series Models.} Pre-training on large-scale sequence data has significantly advanced modality understanding in language and vision domains~\citep{dong2019unified, selva2023video}.
-Building on this progress, self-supervised learning has been extensively developed for time series~\citep{zhang2024self}, employing masked reconstruction~\citep{zerveas2021transformer, patchtstnietime} or contrastive learning~\citep{zhang2022self, yue2022ts2vec,yang2023dcdetector}.
+\textbf{Large Time Series Models.} Self-supervised learning has been extensively developed for time series~\citep{zhang2024self}, employing masked reconstruction~\citep{zerveas2021transformer, patchtstnietime} or contrastive learning~\citep{zhang2022self, wang2023full,yue2022ts2vec}.
 However, these methods are limited in both data and model scale, with many focused on in-domain learning and transfer.
-Recently, general pre-training of time series models on large-scale data has emerged, though still in its early stages with insufficient exploration into sparse solutions.
-We discuss the development more in Appendix~\ref{sec:morework}.
-Unlike these dense models, \method introduces a scalable and unified architecture for pre-training larger forecasting foundation models, which is also more capable while maintaining the same scale of activated parameters or computational budget as dense models.
+Recently, general pre-training of time series models on large-scale data has emerged~\citep{liang2024foundation}, though still in its early stages with insufficient exploration into sparse solutions.
+See Appendix~\ref{sec:morework} for more information.
+Unlike these dense models, \method introduces a scalable, unified architecture for pre-training larger, more capable forecasting foundation models while maintaining the same scale of activated parameters and computational budget.